platinio/PlatinioTween/README.md

 Being more precise
 ==============

-When comes to UI precision is all what matters, so in order to be more precise you can move around UI elements overriding his pivot, example:
+When comes to animating UI, the precision is all what matters, so in order to be more precise, you can move UI elements using your own pivot, example:

 ```c#
 PlatinioTween.instance.MoveUI(rectTransform , Vector2.one, canvas , 0.5f , PivotPreset.UpperRight);